Questions and Answers

 What degree programs are open to Tomorrow’s Leaders students?

-All students may pursue degrees in the schools of Arts & Sciences and Business.
-For more information, please go to Academic Programs.
+All students may pursue degrees in the schools of Arts & Sciences, Architecture & Design, Business, Engineering, and Nursing of LAU.

 What is the system of education at LAU?

 LAU administers an American-style curriculum modified to suit local needs while also meeting the standards of the U.S. chartering agency.
 The language of instruction is English.
 Grades are based on a 4.0 GPA grading system wherein each letter is associated with a certain number of quality points.
 LAU also uses a credit-based system.
 Read more about studying at LAU.